Tips to Winning the Weight Loss Battle: Fighting the Good Fight

-Most of the same medicines used to help us feel better, like steroids and biologics, can also come with the added side effect of weight gain.
-Pile on top of that, the fact that often the joint pain and fatigue make it difficult to exercise, and sometimes necessary convenience foods carry a hefty calorie count.
+Most of the same medicines we use help us feel better, like steroids and biologics.
+They can also come with the added side effect of weight gain.
+Pile on top of that, the fact that often the joint pain and fatigue make it difficult to exercise.
+And of course, the sometimes necessary convenience foods carry a hefty calorie count.

 It can be easy to get discouraged when you don’t make the right choices for weight loss.
 Feeling defeated and angry at yourself can start a vicious cycle, especially if like me, you are an emotional eater.

 Don’t compare yourself to others

-We all gain and lose weight at different rates on top of the fact that oftentimes our many medicines already make losing weight difficult or even cause us to gain.
+We all gain and lose weight at different rates.
+On top of the fact that oftentimes our many medicines already make losing weight difficult or even cause us to gain.
 I get frustrated and angry that I am doing all of the same things, or sometimes even more, and it seems like the weight just falls right off of him.

 If you are busy comparing yourself and your results to others’ weight loss, you are certainly more likely to feel discouraged and give up on yourself.
 You can’t compare yourself because there is not an even playing field when you live with psoriatic arthritis.

 Don’t fall for fad diets

 Every time I turn on the television or hop online, there are advertisements for the latest fad or diet craze promising the best results in weight loss.
 “Buy this equipment!
-Eat ONLY this!
-NEVER eat that!”
+Eat only this!
+Never eat that!”
 It is all very overwhelming and it can become very hard to know what to do.
 I have found that for me, the middle ground is always the best place to be.

-4. Don’t have unrealistic expectations
+Don’t set unrealistic expectations

-I pretty much know for a fact that unless I am gravely ill, I will never be a size 4.
+I pretty much know for a fact that unless I am gravely ill, I will never be a size four.
 That simply isn’t my body type.
 It took a long time for me to accept that, but it is true nonetheless.
 Having unrealistic expectations, especially when you have psoriatic arthritis, can be a recipe for disaster.

 Take the time and effort to make the right choices for you and you too will win at losing.